 ProTips for the 2024-2025 FAFSA Form

-The Department of Education announced that the 2025-2026 Free Application for Federal Student Aid (FAFSA) will be available to all families by December 1, 2024.
-This announcement of a December 1st opening date is later than most years.
-The FAFSA typically launches on October 1st each year.
+The Department of Education announced that the 2025-2026 Free Application for Federal Student Aid (FAFSA) is now available to all families.

 REMINDER: Now is the time to set up your account and create your FSA ID (for student and parent/contributor) at studentaid.gov.